JakeHartnell/ClimateFeedback/README.md

 We also want to incentivize scientists to do the work of creating these annotations (though saving the planet is certainly the best reason).
 We are exploring ideas around:
 * Leaderboards: see who's creating the best annotations, with the goal of providing acknowledgement for really good contributors.
   * Could potentially explore using something like GitTip?
 * Identifying sources of misinformation.
-Commonly sited articles that are misleading or wrong.
+Commonly cited articles that are misleading or wrong.
 * We can highlight trending articles.
 * We can focus on types of misinformation that are most prevalent.
 * We can allow users to easily share the findings (through direct linking).